Arthur season 12

-The 12th season of the television series Arthur was originally broadcast on PBS in the United States from October 6, 2008 to April 24, 2009 and contains 20 episodes.
+The twelfth season of the television series Arthur was originally broadcast on PBS Kids Go! in the United States from October 6, 2008, to April 24, 2009, and contains 10 episodes.
 The 10 episodes listed below were broadcast as season 12, and the other 10 were broadcast as season 13.
 This resulted all of season 13 episodes airing in several countries such as Canada and United Kingdom for many months prior the U.S. broadcast.
-This season was created and originally aired in the 16:9 widescreen format though still in 480i; in the U.S., they were and continued to be aired in 4:3, with the left and right sides cropped out.
+This season was created and originally aired in the 16:9 widescreen format in non-US markets though still in 480i; in the U.S., they were and continued to be aired in 4:3, with the left and right sides cropped out.
 The animation was produced by Animation Services HK Ltd. instead of by AKOM.
+This was the first season where two seasons (12 & 13 in this case) were now produced simultaneously.
 This was also the first season where Michael Hirsh was credited as the executive producer.

 Joan Rivers guest starred as Francine's grandmother and Camel on the season's premiere episode "Is That Kosher?".
 Lance Armstrong guest starred in the episode "Room to Ride" as himself.
-Dallas Jokic replaced Cameron Ansell as the voice of Arthur, and Lyle O'Donohoe replaced Paul-Stuart Brown as the voice of Brain.
+Dallas Jokic, Lyle O'Donohoe, Chris Lortie, and Jake Roseman take over the voices of Arthur Read, Alan "Brain" Powers, and Timmy and Tommy Tibble, replacing Cameron Ansell, Paul-Stuart Brown, Tyler Brody-Stein, and Ryan Tilson, respectively.
+Additionally, Samantha Reynolds temporarily replaces Eleanor Noble as the voice of George Lundgren before Noble's return in season 14.